petrikaj/lappaa/README.md

 - "Hey Siri, Start Recording in Lappaa" via App Shortcuts
 - Control Center widget and Home Screen widgets for instant one-tap capture
 - Live Activities on your Lock Screen and Dynamic Island show recording status in real time
-- Recording continues in the background — lock your screen and keep going
+- Audio recording continues in the background — lock your screen and keep going

 ### ✂️ Magic Editor

 The Magic Editor is a canvas-based video builder designed for extreme speed.
 Everything moves to your audio, everything is customizable, and everything renders on your device.

-**17 animated visualizer styles** — use your own custom user-saved templates or drag, resize, and snap elements anywhere on the canvas.
+**Animated visualizer styles** — use your own custom user-saved templates or drag, resize, and snap elements anywhere on the canvas.
 Your layout is saved per aspect ratio so switching never loses your work.

 | Format | Best For |
 |--------|----------|